jasperchongcode/bigcomments/README.md

 ## 📦 Release Notes

+### 0.1.3

+- 🧷 **Indent preservation**: boxed comments now align to the indent level of the first line in the selection
+- 🔧 Internal improvements to spacing and alignment logic
+- 🐛 Bug fixes with multicharacter comments

 ### 0.1.1

 - 🌐 **Multi-language comment support**: now supports single-line and block comment formats for 20+ languages